- There’s no emotional connection.

 - Fantasising about others.

-How do you know if it’s time for a divorce?
+How do you know if you should consider divorce?

 - You are not happy.

 - Most of your interactions are not positive.

 - You find reasons to avoid your partner.

 - Your friends or family urge you to end the relationship.

 - Your instincts are telling you to get out.